timm/tested/docs/onStats.md

 <img src="https://www.rasch.org/rmt/gifs/101over.gif" align=right width=400>

 Note the different kinds of test:
+- effect size:
-- effect size: are two distributions different by more than a trivial amount?
+  - are two distributions different by more than a trivial amount?
-- significance test (poorly named, maybe "_distinguishable_" test would be a better name): if I pull numbers from one distribution, how likely is it that that number comes from the other distribution?
+- significance test (poorly named, maybe "_distinguishable_" test would be a better name):
+  - if I pull numbers from one distribution
+    -  how likely is it that that number comes from the other distribution?
+- If two treatments  are significantly different _and_ are different by more than a small amunt
-- If two treatments pass _both_ tests then we can compare their differences to say "worse" or "better".
+  - only then can we say "worse" or "better".
   - Otherwise, we can make no conclusions.

 <br clear=all>